 A Sense of Mobile – Responsive Template Design

-So far, early adopters with knowledge and resources are using it in the custom HTML level, but ESPs are not yet embedding it into templates so it is not yet widely available and therefore beyond the reach of most digital marketers.
-Messaging today should be “recipient centric,” where the marketer should strive to message recipients with the most relevant content: according to interests, time zone, location, and the device(s) they are using.
+So far early adopters with knowledge and resources are using it in the custom HTML level, but ESPs are not yet embedding it into templates so it is not yet widely available and therefore beyond the reach of most digital marketers.
+Messaging today should be “recipient centric,” where the marketer should strive to message recipients with the most relevant content: according to their interests, time zone, location, and the device(s) they are using.

 Responsive design addresses the latter challenge, you cannot guess where and with what your user will open your email: it could be a desktop, a tablet, a mobile phone, or any other gadget.
 The difference between hitting the delete button to hitting a link is made within a few seconds, so have a template design that “senses” the device your recipients are using and adapts to it automatically.

 What you then want to look at is the open and clicks from all mobile users, and the percentage of mobile clicks and opens from overall recipients.
 Don’t forget to check if mobile users behave differently in terms of open or click time from your desktop users, so you can optimize the best time of sending to support higher click-to-open ratios.